Determining HOA Fees to Fund Community Enhancement Projects

 Raise Regular Assessments

-Rather than a hefty special assessment, another option is to raise regular assessments.
-Once the project is paid for, raise assessments for a specific period of time.
-The upside is you don’t have a special assessment on your books, which is good for resale purposes, but it also presents an incorrect image of a high-assessment community.
+Rather than a hefty special assessment, another option is to raise the regular assessments.
+This may be done over several years or, if the project and cost is small enough, a simple fiscal year increase could suffice.
+The upside is you don’t have a special assessment on your books, which is good for resale purposes, but it may present an incorrect image of a high-assessment community.

 There may be grants that HOAs can apply for that will cover some improvements to the community.
 To apply, the HOA board of directors has to vote and approve any grant applications.
 There may be other requirements as well.
 Some grants may be through the local government, while others are through foundations and private companies.

-HOAs typically have reserve funds that can be utilized for larger projects like repairs and replacements.
-Community bylaws and rules and regulations place strict criteria on what reserve funds can be used for.
+HOAs should have reserve funds that can be utilized for larger projects like repairs and replacements.
+Community governing documents place strict criteria on what reserve funds can be used for.
 These are projects and expenses that don’t occur on an annual basis, like a new pump for the community’s pool or renovation of the neighborhood sidewalks.

 HOA Management Services

-If you are part of an HOA-managed community, retaining an HOA management services company is highly recommended.
+If you are part of an HOA community, retaining an HOA management services company is highly recommended.
 At City Property Management Company, we’ve been assisting homeowners’ associations throughout the state of Arizona since 1979.
-If you have questions on determining fees for community enhancement projects, contact our office at 602-437-4777 to schedule a meeting.
+If you have questions on navigating community enhancement projects, contact our office at 602-437-4777 to schedule a meeting.